md-imranhasan/yinili_lab_Rna_seq_pipeline/ALS_Spectrum_MND_RNA_analysis_pipeline.md

 ### Job Submission

-To submit this script to the SLURM scheduler, save the script as process_bam.sbatch and run the following command:
+To submit this script to the SLURM scheduler, save the script as process_bam.sbatch and run.